June Miller

-June Miller (January 7 or 28, 1902 – February 1, 1979) was the second wife of novelist Henry Miller.
-He wrote prolifically about her and their relationship in his books, usually using the pseudonyms Mona or Mara interchangeably.
+June Miller (January 7 or 28, 1902 – February 1, 1979) was an American woman who was married to novelist Henry Miller and influenced several of his literary works.
+In Miller's literary works, he usually depicted her under the pseudonyms Mona or Mara.
 She also appears prominently in the early diaries of Anaïs Nin.

 Early life

-June Miller was born in Bukovina, Austria-Hungary (Miller would mention she was 'of Romanian origin' in Sexus) as Juliet Edith Smerdt (or Smerth) (later Juliette), the daughter of Wilhelm and Frances Budd Smerdt, a poor Jewish family.
+June Miller was born in Bukovina, Austria-Hungary as Juliet Edith Smerdt (or Smerth) (later Juliette), the daughter of Wilhelm and Frances Budd Smerdt, a poor Jewish family.
+Miller described her as being of Romanian origin in his novel Sexus.
 She emigrated with her parents and four siblings to the United States in 1907.
 At the age of 15, she dropped out of high school to become a dance instructress (a euphemism at the time for a dance partner) at Wilson's Dancing Academy (renamed the Orpheum Dance Palace in 1931) in Times Square, and began going by the name June Mansfield, and occasionally, June Smith.
 June is quoted as saying, "My formal education amounted to about three and a half years of high school.
 I was working on a scholarship to Hunter College."
 In Sexus, Henry Miller writes that June claimed she graduated from Wellesley, but in Nexus, he writes that she never finished high school.

-She would reside in New York City for much of her life, excepting a tour of Europe and stints in Paris and Arizona.
+She lived in New York City for much of her life, except for a tour of Europe and periods spent in Paris and Arizona.